asitha-bandara/recipe-todo-task/README.md

 - **Database**: MongoDB
 - **Authentication**: JWT (JSON Web Tokens) for user authentication and session management.

+## Authentication and Authoorization Middleware
+- An auth middleware is set up in server side.
+- When getting api requests it checks for token and user role.
+If neither exhists the request is denied.

+## Authwatcher
+- When navigating inside the app it checks if the user has a valid/non-expired token.
+- If the token is not valid the user is forwarded to the landing page.

 ## Getting Started

 ### Prerequisites